humdrum-tools/humdrum-documentation/guide/ch06/index.md

 </script>

-When encoding multiple stops in the `**kern` representation, some note attributes should be encoded for each note in the multiple stop, whereas other markings should be encoded only once for the entire multiple stop.
+When encoding multiple stops in the <span class="rep">kern</span> representation, some note attributes should be encoded for each note in the multiple stop, whereas other markings should be encoded only once for the entire multiple stop.
 Note-related attributes such as articulation marks, stem directions, and